Milo-Coding/LMU_Networks_Work/README.md

 # LMU_Networks_Work
-A place for me to store and show off my work from my Networks and Internet class at LMU
+Somewhere for me to save and show off my work from my Networks and Internet class at LMU